List of Neighbours characters introduced in 1985: Douglas Blake

 Helen hires a private investigator to track down Douglas and he discovers that Douglas is at a hotel in the city.
 Helen gets Madge Mitchell (Anne Charleston) to help her in a plot that would see Jim get his money back.
 Madge poses as a rich, single woman who checks into the hotel where Douglas is staying.
 She makes sure that he overhears her complaining about standards and he approaches her.
 He tells her that his name is Douglas Manning and Madge explains that she is having trouble paying her bill.
 She explains that she has some diamonds and Douglas tells her that he would be happy to value them for her.
 Douglas asks why she does not sell the diamonds to pay the bill, but Madge tells him that she took them from her ex-husband.
 Douglas convinces her to give him a diamond, so he can have it valued.
 Madge gives him a real diamond from her wedding ring and Douglas tells her that it is worth less than it actually is.
 Douglas presses her to sell it and the other diamonds.
 He later tells her that he has found a buyer for the diamonds, which delights Madge.
 They arrange to meet and exchange the money and the diamonds.
 Helen decides to apply some extra pressure and her private investigator approaches Douglas in the lobby and explains that he is working for Helen.
 Douglas panics and he makes the exchange with Madge, who gives him fake diamonds.
 As he leaves, he sees Helen and pretends to be happy to see her.
 She reveals that she and Madge set him up and that he had just paid $50,000 for fake diamonds, before walking away.

 Michael Martin

-Michael Martin, played by Samuel Hammington, is the only son of Philip (Christopher Milne) and Loretta Martin (Lyn Semler).
+Michael Martin, played by Samuel Hammington in 1985 and by Troy Beckwith from 1992, is the only son of Philip (Christopher Milne/Ian Rawlings) and Loretta Martin (Lyn Semler/Jane Bayly).
 He made his first screen appearance during the episode broadcast on 8 October 1985.
 A writer from Ausculture described him as a "troubled teen."